Ronald Gene Simmons: Trial for Russellville shootings

 My statement is that if the jury renders the most proper and just and wise sentence of death in this case, I, Ronald Gene Simmons Sr., want it to be known that it is my wish and my desire that absolutely no action by anybody be taken to appeal or in any way change this sentence.

 It is further respectfully requested that this sentence be carried out expeditiously.
-I want no action that will delay, deny, deter or denounce this very correct and proper death sentence.
+I want no action that will delay, deny, deter, or denounce this very correct and proper death sentence.

 My attorneys have repeatedly counseled me to appeal.
 However, that is not what I want.
-I believe now and always have in the death penalty.
+I believe now, and always have, in the death penalty.

 To those who oppose the death penalty, I say, in my particular case, anything short of death would be cruel and unusual punishment.

 I am of sound mind and body and have been seen by psychoanalysts who can verify that I am capable of making a clear and rational decision.
 I have given clear and careful thought and consideration so there is nothing that will cause me to change my mind.

 Let the torture and suffering in me end.
 Please allow me the right to be at peace.

 After Simmons read his statement, Dr. Lew Neal, a psychiatrist, testified that Simmons was mentally competent to make the request.
 "There is no way he is going to change his feelings on this," Dr. Neal said.
-Simmons' attorneys said Simmons wrote the statement days earlier against their advice.
+Simmons' attorneys stated that Simmons wrote the statement days earlier, against their advice.

+Dr. Neal told the Arkansas Gazette that Simmons said one of his guns malfunctioned the day of the shooting and that, had it worked properly, he would have killed himself.
+In a statement notarized four days before the trial started, Dr. Neal said he had no reservations in concluding that the crimes Simmons was charged with were "indeed committed by Mr. Simmons in a meticulously premeditated manner."
+It also said Simmons would accept the death penalty because "all of his family and everyone meaningful in his life is now gone."

-Later that evening, James Lee, a spokesman for the attorney general's office, said that Simmons had the right to waive his appeals.
+Later that evening, James Lee, a spokesman for the attorney general's office, said that Simmons had the right to waive his right to appeal.
 "Under Arkansas law, the appeal is not automatic, it is not mandatory."